neloe/explorations-in-unity/README.md

 * Can't find rule tile yet in unity 2019
   * Rule tiles can be added with [`2d-extras`](https://github.com/Unity-Technologies/2d-extras); should we introduce these extra tools?

+### Recording

+* OBS seems smoother/easier than VidGrid, even with windows updates doing the windows updates.

 ### Code Snippets

 * Rigidbody2D has an option for gravity; that's obnoxious to find